emadeldeen24/AttnSleep/README.md

 # AttnSleep
-#### AttnSleep: An Attention-based Deep Learning Approach for Sleep Stage Classification with Single-Channel EEG
+### AttnSleep: An Attention-based Deep Learning Approach for Sleep Stage Classification with Single-Channel EEG
+#### *by: Emadeldeen Eldele, Zhenghua Chen, Chengyu Liu, Min Wu, Chee-Keong Kwoh, Xiaoli Li, and Cuntai Guan*
+This work has been accepted for publication in [IEEE Transactions on Neural Systems and Rehabilitation Engineering (TNSRE).](https://ieeexplore.ieee.org/document/9417097)

 ## Abstract
 ![AttnSleep Architecture](imgs/AttnSleep.png)